 If any of the following are present:

-Rash covering < 10% BSA, Macular/Papular eruption.
-Asymptomatic
+Rash covering <10% BSA, Macular/Papular eruption

 Newer targeted anticancer therapies, particularly EGFR antagonists, BRAF, MEK and MTOR inhibitors, are frequently associated with skin toxicities, which are often seen in particular patterns and at different stages of treatment.